2001ipsita/Cydonia-MSEngage-PS1/README.md

 **Step2:**
 ---
-create a seperate [python's virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) in that folder and activate it.
+create a separate [python's virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) in that folder and activate it.

 **Step3:**
 ---